pivot-access-ltd/bma-offline-docs/backup/hardening-your-maas-installation.md

     sudo systemctl restart haproxy

-Note that you can also [enable HAProxy logging (external link)](https://www.digitalocean.com/community/tutorials/how-to-implement-ssl-termination-with-haproxy-on-ubuntu-14-04) if desired.
+Note that you can also [enable HAProxy logging ](https://www.digitalocean.com/community/tutorials/how-to-implement-ssl-termination-with-haproxy-on-ubuntu-14-04) if desired.
 This logging is an optional feature of the HAProxy tool and is thus left to your discretion.

 <!-- deb-2-7-cli
 If desired, you can [bypass the use of SSL](/t/high-availability/2688#heading--load-balancing-with-haproxy-optional) in your HAProxy.
 Alternatively, you can [set up TLS encryption on your MAAS web UI](/t/configuring-tls-encryption/2544) without implementing HAProxy.